itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 ================================

-The class **DataObject** (part of the library **dataObject**) provides a *n*-dimensional matrix that is used both in the core of |itom| as well as in any plugins.
+The class **DataObject** (part of the library **dataObject**) provides a *n*-dimensional matrix that is used both in the core of |itom| as well as in any plugin.
 The *n*-dimensional matrix can have different element types.
-These types and their often used enumeration value are defined in the file *typeDefs.h* and are as follows.
+These types and their often used enumeration value are defined in the file *typeDefs.h* and are as follows:

 ================ ================ =========================================
 Typedef          Enumeration      Description